barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 John Willis and Damon Edwards developed the acronym [CAMS](https://itrevolution.com/devops-culture-part-1/) in 2010, where the `A` stands for automation and, as we have already learned, provides a good answer to Toil - but how do you defeat entropy?
 Jez Humble provides an idea with the extension of the acronym to [C.A.L.M.S](https://benjitrapp.github.io/cultures/2022-03-30-CALMS-devops/).
 What does the `L` mean?

 ## `L` stands for Lean

 Jez Humble's extension here adds another success factor to the fight against entropy.
 Lean consists of the [five key principles of Lean](https://theleanway.net/The-Five-Principles-of-Lean).
 The Lean IT movement seeks to extend these concepts to the world of software development.
 The most important texts are [Lean Software Development by Tom & Mary Poppendieck](h[ttps://www.amazon.co.uk/Lean-Software-Development-Agile-Toolkit/dp/0321150783](https://www.oreilly.com/library/view/lean-software-development/0321150783/)) and [Lean Enterprise by Humble, Molesky and O'Reilly](https://www.oreilly.com/library/view/lean-enterprise/9781491946527/).
 Lean aims at FLOW - the smooth transition of work from one "work centre" to the next in the shortest possible time.
-Ideally with as few queues/buffers as possible.
+Ideally with as few queues/buffers as possible - most of the organizations fail here.